OpenSourceFellows/map-dashboard/docs/MAINTAINER.md

 ### 2. Check out PR locally (optional)

-If you want to test it locally:
+If you want to test it locally, use [GitHub CLI](https://cli.github.com/):

 ```bash
 gh pr checkout <PR-number>